 For those of you who love a more comprehensive understanding of a topic with research and analysis behind it, this might be the perfect hobby for you to partake in during the weekends!

-There is also the website ‘Skillshare’ that offers a lot more courses than the Harvard free courses (although this site does require you to pay a monthly fee to have access), and may be better for those of you who like quick ways of learning such as through short videos.
+There is also the website ‘Skillshare’ that offers a lot more courses than the Harvard free courses (although this site does require you to pay a monthly fee to have access), and may be better for those of you who prefer quick ways of learning such as through short videos.

 TASK: Create an account on Edx and pick a course on the Harvard free courses website